 About Common Eye Conditions

 Enjoying excellent eye health involves more than merely having good vision.
 Our team of highly trained ophthalmologists and optometrists at Vance Thompson Vision understand that your eye health can be affected by a range of factors, including conditions that can prevent you from living and seeing comfortably.
 We utilize the industry's most advanced technology to diagnose a range of disorders and abnormalities with the eye, including dry eye, glaucoma, cataracts, vision-related issues, and corneal diseases.
-At our Bozeman, MT office, our skilled team takes a personal approach to treating your condition and improving your eye health.
+At our Billings, MT office, our skilled team takes a personal approach to treating your condition and improving your eye health.

 Many eye disorders form as a result of injury or trauma, genetic factors, chronic illnesses not directly related to the eyes, or environmental conditions.
 It's common for patients with diabetes, glaucoma, cataracts, certain eye infections, or allergies to seek relief and treatment from our board-certified and board-eligible eye doctors.
 Our shared commitment to providing high-quality ocular care to patients of all ages has garnered widespread recognition throughout the state of Montana and beyond.
 If you've experienced pain, discomfort, vision difficulties, or any other abnormalities, schedule your comprehensive eye exam at Vance Thompson Vision.

 Cataracts develop when the once-clear lens in your eye becomes clouded, causing distorted and blurry vision.
 Although cataracts are painless, they should be treated right away with surgery.
 The clouded lens limits the amount of light able to enter the eye, so men and women with this condition will often experience a decrease in vision quality.
 Some of the issues that patients with a cataract experience are foggy, hazy vision, poor night vision, a worsened night-time glare, and seeing certain colors differently.